ymolists/website/src/routes/docs/quickstart/go.md

 # Go Quickstart

-Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [Go](https://github.com/gitpod-io/example-golang-cli) example.
+Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [Go](https://github.com/gitpod-io/example-golang-cli) template.

 The following guide will: